 In many parts of the world, such a taxi ride might be only a few dollars making those single item outings worthwhile.
 In Australia, we had easy public transportation which isn’t as prevalent here.

 But, adding a premium of US $15 (CRC 8655) or more to every few items purchased significantly throws off our food budget.
 So, we knew we needed to make a change and proceed to rent a vehicle for our remaining time in Costa Rica.

 |Typical shop along the road into the village.|

 No doubt we’ve become a bit spoiled after the nine weeks in the US with the red SUV in Minnesota and the little white car in Nevada, able to head out at any time we chose.
-Taxi fare in either state would have been prohibitive as they were in Australia.
+Taxi fares in either state would have been prohibitive as they were in Australia.

 At times, while in Minnesota, we wished we’d had a second vehicle but the cost of renting two cars was impractical.
-For a short period, we borrowed a truck belonging to son Greg’s that helped in a pinch but we knew he needed to use and we didn’t keep it long.
+So for a short period, we borrowed a truck belonging to son Greg’s that helped in a pinch but we knew he needed to use and we didn’t keep it long.

-While in Nevada, Tom was content to stay at son Richard’s home in air conditioned comfort while I flitted around to shop, visit sister Susan and even embark on a few sightseeing missions on my own.
+While in Nevada, Tom was content to stay at son Richard’s home in air-conditioned comfort while I flitted around to shop, visit sister Susan and even embark on a few sightseeing missions on my own.
 It worked well.